Elyk-Adnuram/cc-validator/README.md

 ## How to use the application

-A user will enter the credit card details and include the country name that the credit card is from on the Home screen user interface.
+- A user will enter the credit card details.

-Upon clicking submit the application will inform the user that the credit card details or valid or if there are invalid details entered.
+- Upon clicking submit the application will inform the user that the credit card details or valid or if there are invalid details entered.

-If the credit card is from a banned country as listed in the "banned countries list", the user will be informed and requested to select an alternative country.

-The application is hosted at the following URL: https://credit-card-validator01.netlify.app/ , alternatively clone the code from the git repository and extract the files from the zip folder
+- The application is hosted at the following URL: https://credit-card-validator01.netlify.app/ , alternatively clone the code from the git repository and extract the files from the zip folder

-After opening the files in your code editor, run the "npm i" command to install dependencies
+- After opening the files in your code editor, run the "npm i" command to install dependencies

-To start the application run the "npm run dev" command.
+- To start the application run the "npm run dev" command.